twitter-dart/twitter-api-v2/STYLEGUIDE.md

 ### 1.1.1.
 Max line length

-For all files, including markdown, keep each line within 80 characters.
+For all files, including markdown on dartdocs, keep each line within 80 characters.

 ### 1.1.2.
 Trailing Commas and Wrapping